Dell-Networking/sonic-sai-common/README.md

 Description
 -----------

-This repo has all public API implemenation for SAI.The NAS component utilizes this SAI API for NPU(network processor) related operations such as (port,l2,l3 related).
+This repo has all public API implementation for SAI.The NAS component utilizes this SAI API for NPU(network processor) related operations such as (port,l2,l3 related).

 Building
 --------